max77p/terraformAnsibleWordpress/README.md

-# Launch wordpress site using terraform and ansible
+# Launch wordpress site using terraform and ansible on AWS